 The only way to get better at writing is to write.
 So, we write.
 We build that muscle and we gain our confidence, and we learn to trust our creativity, trust those stories inside us that want to come out.

-My creative writing classes offer what I wished I’d had when I started out – a place to find encouragement and advice about the blocks to writing, as well as a space in which to get some words down on the page, to spark new ideas and nurture creative confidence.
+If I hadn’t given my creativity the space it needed, then I wouldn’t have written The Gods of Love.
+But it wasn’t a simple path.
+There are so many conflicting messages, so many doubts.
+It’s all part of the process, but it helps to have support while you go through it – a place to find encouragement and advice about the blocks to writing, as well as the space in which to get words down on the page, to spark new ideas and nurture creative confidence.

 I love writing.
 I believe we are all creative, and I want to help more people re-connect with the flow of creativity that they know is inside them, because I know how transformative it can be.

-Want regular writing advice and support straight to your inbox?
-Sign up to my Creative Writing Newsletter here:
+Want free regular writing advice and support straight to your inbox?
+Sign up to my Creative Writing Newsletter

 Find out about my Manchester based creative writing classes